Magnetic Field Line Chaos, Cantori, and Turnstiles in Toroidal Plasmas: Cantori and turnstiles

 \section{Cantori and turnstiles}

 In an evolving $\vec{B}$, the last magnetic surface to break is the surface with iota most difficult to approximate by a rational.
-As an irrational surface breaks, it forms a cantorus, which is a misnomer since it need not have the self-similarity at all spatial scales of cantor sets.
+As an irrational surface breaks, it forms a cantorus.
 Cantori can also exist in static magnetic fields in the region in which confining magnetic surfaces transition into open magnetic field lines that strike the walls, as in a non-resonant stellarator divertor.

 A cantorus has places at which $\vec{B}\cdot\hat{n}\neq0$, where $\hat{n}$ is the normal to the surface.
 These places act as holes through which magnetic field lines can pass in what would otherwise be an irrational magnetic surface.
 These holes can be arbitrarily small, which implies the flux that passes through the holes forms highly collimated magnetic flux tubes called turnstiles. $\vec{\nabla}\cdot\vec{B}=0$ implies turnstiles must occur in pairs, one carrying flux inwards and the other outwards.